DanGraves1/DanGraves1.github.io/index.md

 -  _Reflexive homology and beyond_, Topology seminar, University of Warwick, 2024.
 -  _Cohomology of diagram algebras_, British Topology Meeting, Aberdeen, 2024.
 -  _Groups with an oriented parity sign (or, why owning a thesaurus shouldn't be a prerequisite for studying equivariant Hochschild homology)_, University of Sheffield topology seminar, 2024.
--  _Who put the fun in functor homology?_, Equivariant homotopy theory in context, INI, 2025.
+-  _Who put the fun in functor homology?_, Equivariant homotopy theory in context, Gong Show, INI, 2025.

 ## Service Work